dequis/tmux-url-select/README.md

 # tmux-url-select

-`tmux-url-select` is a perl script that integrates tightly with tmux to capture the current pane buffer, switch to a window with highlighted links, and let you select the link you want to open/yank.
+`tmux-url-select` is a perl script that lets you select URLs with the keyboard.

+It integrates with tmux to capture the current pane buffer, switch to a window with highlighted links, and let you select the link you want to open/yank.

 It's like the urxvtperls [url-select][1] script or [urlview][2], except that it's inspired by the interface of the former and the capture-pane method usually used with the latter.

-Features!
+## Features

  * Tightly integrated to tmux to prevent flickering when switching to url selection